gladipero/RoutingAlgoSim/README.md

 ============================

 Routing algorithms simulator with UI display that shows behaviour of different distributed routing algorithms for directed graphs.
-It also contain stress-testing code to test correctness of all presented algorithms.
+It also contains stress-testing code to test correctness of all presented algorithms.

 DFB: Distributed Ford-Bellman Algorithm